-- 10.11.2 To ensure compliance with linformation Mmanagement requirements all procurement activity must include the completion of the linformation Mmanagement questionnaire by the supplier.
-This will be made available for all activity conducted through the procurement portal. hHowever for lower values beneath £9,999 it is the service area/delivery unit's responsibility to ensure that the questionnaire is completed by suppliers awarded contracts. - 11.3 Evidence of these checks, copies of policies and guarantees provided by the contractor must be retained by the officer responsible for management of the Contract and be regularly reviewed throughout the life of the Contract (at least annually).
-If there is any doubt as to whether the checks provide sufficient guarantees for the service provision refer to the Council's Information Management team. - 11.510.4 Refer to the Council's Data Protection Compliance Toolkit for further guidance on your data protection responsibilities, including the current Due Diligence Checklist and the How to Guide-. - Appropriate Freedom of Information Act 2000 (FOI) and Environmental Information Regulations 2004 (EIR) clauses must be used when engaging a contractor to provide a service to the Council.
+- 10.5 When engaging a contractor to provide a service to the Council which involves the handling of personal data due diligence checks must be carried out with regards to data protection.
+Checks must provide sufficient guarantees that the contractor's technical and organisational security measures for the handling and protection of personal information and data are appropriate, suitable and lawful.
+This is a requirement under the seventh principle of the Data Protection Act. - 10.6 To ensure compliance with information management requirements all procurement activity must include the completion of the information management questionnaire by the supplier.
+This will be made available for all activity conducted through the procurement porta.
+However for lower values beneath £9,999 it is the service area/delivery unit's responsibility to ensure that the questionnaire is completed by suppliers awarded contracts. - 11.3 Evidence of these checks, copies of policies and guarantees provided by the contractor must be retained by the officer responsible for management of the Contract and be regularly reviewed throughout the life of the Contract (at least annually).
+If there is any doubt as to

+- whether the checks provide sufficient guarantees for the service provision refer to the Council's Information Management team. - 11.4 Appropriate data protection clauses must be included in the Contract when engaging a contractor to provide a service to the Council which involves the handling of personal data.
+As a minimum the clauses contained in the Council's Standard Terms and Conditions of Contract must be used.
+Changes must not be made without consultation with the Council's Information Management Team. - 11.5 Refer to the Council's Data Protection Compliance Toolkit for further guidance on your data protection responsibilities, including the current Due Diligence Checklist and the How to Guide. - 11.6 Appropriate Freedom of Information Act 2000 (FOI) and Environmental Information Regulations 2004 (EIR) clauses must be used when engaging a contractor to provide a service to the Council.
 The clauses contained in the Council's Standard Terms and Conditions of Contract must be used.
 Changes must not be made without consultation with the Council's Information Management Team.
 The Contract must not contain clauses which say that the Contract itself or any information held or produced etc under it are exempt from FOI or EIR.
-The Contract must not contain any clauses which describe which information would be exempt from disclosure under FOI or EIR. - 11.710.6 Refer to the Council's FOI/EIR Toolkit for further guidance on your FOI/EIR responsibilities.
+The Contract must not contain any clauses which describe which information would be exempt from disclosure under FOI or EIR. - 11.7 Refer to the Council's FOI/EIR Toolkit for further guidance on your FOI/EIR responsibilities.

-1112 ACCEPTANCE
+448 ACCEPTANCE